Skip to main content

 Paid positions

-John Molson graduate students can apply for Teaching Assistant (TA) and Research Assistant (RA) positions that are posted by the department.
-It is rarely possible to be hired for a TA or RA position during your first semester; you would be able to apply for these positions during your first semester in order to start as early as your second semester.
+John Molson graduate students can apply for Teaching Assistant (TA) and Research Assistant (RA) positions that are posted by the department as early as during their first semester.
 There is no guarantee of receiving a TA or RA position since, firstly, you need to apply to the job posting and, secondly, hiring is up to the professor.

 As awards and paid positions are limited and competed for, we cannot guarantee that you will receive either and recommend that you not count solely on these opportunities to fund your studies and living costs.